Safe Communities Coalition

-Penni Trionfo is the Harvest Family Success Center Development, Resource and Volunteer Coordinator, and has been with Harvest for over 3 years.
-She currently organizes and runs the children and teen programing at the center, as well as off-site events for families, such as Mother/Daughter Bonding Workshops, Spring Fling and Fall Fest events.
+Penni Trionfo is the Harvest Family Success Center Development, Resource and Volunteer Coordinator.
+She currently organizes and runs the children and teen programming at the center, as well as off-site events for families, such as Mother/Daughter Bonding Workshops, Spring Fling and Fall Fest events.
 She manages the center’s on site thrift store and is on a constant hunt for donated goods for the center’s low income families.

 Penni has lived in NJ her whole life, attended Kean University and graduated with honors and degrees in both Business Management and Sociology.
 She lives on a small farm in Alexandria Township with her husband and many pets, while her two children are away at college.
 Penni has an organic garden, raises bees and chickens, is active in her church, and is a member of two book clubs.

 Although in administrative positions most of her life, Barbara always found ways to help people at work, as a volunteer, and in her personal life.
 She returned to school to earn a Bachelor of Science in Public Health Education and became a Certified Health Education Specialist (CHES.)

 She collaborates with others to support people, programs, and initiatives, contributing to a friendly and efficient working environment and was thrilled to find a perfect fit with the Family Success Center network.
 She joined Oceans Family Success Center in July and became Director in December, 2017.